mlopsengr/HAck/README.md

 ```python
     resnet50 = models.resnet50(pretrained=True)
 ```
-- For faster re-training of the model, support for NVIDIA GPU's is integrated within the [traffic.py](https://github.com/tobsiee/HAck/blob/main/traffic.py) script in line 71 as
+- For faster re-training of the model, support for NVIDIA GPU's is integrated within the [traffic.py](https://github.com/tobsiee/HAck/blob/main/traffic.py) script in line 71 as:
 ```python
 resnet50 = resnet50.to('cuda:0')  for NVIDIA GPU
 ```